sumitchohan/CodeSpecML/README.md

 sumitchohan: @workspace create another plant uml diagram showing relationships among all business entities and data models

-Workspace: To create a PlantUML diagram showing the relationships among all business entities and data models, we can use the information provided about the models and their schemas.
+To create a PlantUML diagram showing the relationships among all business entities and data models, we can use the information provided about the models and their schemas.
 Below is the PlantUML code for the diagram:

 ```plantuml
 @startuml